RIT-Software-Engineering/RIT-SE-CODE-BANK/apps/ca-portal/server/doc/backend_setup.md

 **4a-2.
 For adding new and/or additional database tables:**
 1. Define your new models (database tables) within the `prisma/schema.prisma` file.

+**Note** If your only adding additional datatables to your existing prisma instance, then we recommand first deleting the migration folder within the prisma folder project, the node_modules, ad the package-lock.json files.
+From there do `npm i` to reinstall the node_modules and package-lock.json.
+Then do `npx prisma migrate reset` within the prisma folder project to reset/drop the previous migration

 2. Run `npx prisma migrate dev` to create and apply a new migration for the changes you've defined in `schema.prisma`.
 You will be prompted to name the migration.

 ### If you just need to generate the Prisma Client for an existing Prisma instance: